 The Arts Management Minor provides an interdisciplinary approach to the business of art and management of arts organizations.
 Students have the opportunity to learn and explore the theoretical content and practical skills that engage arts professionals managing individual businesses, serving community arts organizations, and managing not-for-profit arts organizations in the visual, performing, and literary arts.
-The Arts Management minor is jointly offered by the College of Business, the School of Art and Design, and the College of Liberal Arts and Sciences and is open to all AU students.
-Students have one advisor from business and one from the arts content area.
+The Arts Management minor is jointly offered by the School of Business in the College of Professional Studies, the School of Art and Design, and the College of Liberal Arts and Sciences and is open to all AU students.
+Students have one advisor from the business area and one from the arts content area.

-Requirements for the Arts Management minor

 ACCT 211 Financial Accounting 3

+Trace to a second secon

 BUSI 485 Internship (specific to Arts Management) 4

-ECON 201 Introduction to Economics and Markets 4
+ECON 201 Principles of Microeconomics 4

 MKTG 221 Marketing Principles and Management 3

-Choose one additio nal business course from the following: 3
+Choose one additional business course from the following: 3

 BUSI 201 Family Business Management

-BUSI 439 Entrepreneurship in the 21 st Century
+BUSI 439 Entrepreneurship in the 21st Century

 Choose three arts course, at least one from each Section (A and B, below) 8-12

 Total credit hours 25-29

 Section A- History and Theory

 ARTH Art History (any course) 2-4

 DANC 211 Dance History 4

 ENGL 241 Survey of American Literature 4

 IART 460 Interdisciplinary Art Seminar 4

 MUSC 110 Music Appreciation 4

 MUSC 211 World Music 4

 PHIL 283 Philosophy of the Arts I 4

 PHIL 300 Topics in Philosophy (consult with advisor) 1-4

 THEA 110 Introduction to Theatre 4

 THEA 210 The Performing Arts: A Global Perspective 4

-THEA 311 Theatre History I 4
+THEA 311 Theatre: History, Art, Politics and Society I 4

-THEA 200/300/400Special Topics in Theatre (consult with advisor) 1-4
+THEA 200/300/400 OSpecial Topics in Theatre (consult with advisor) 1-4

-ew York State College of Ceramics 149
+• • •

-Section B-Appli ed and Studio Skills Courses
+Section B-Applied of and Studio Skills Courses

 ART 111 Beginning Drawing 4

 ART 121 Beginning Sculpture 4

 ART 133 Basic Black and White Photography 4

 ART 151 Introduction to Ceramics 4

 ART 288 Visual Communications I 4

-ART 389 Exhibition Design 2

-(open only to Art and Design students)
+ART 389 Exhibition Design (open only to Art and Design students)) 2

 DANC Dance (any course) 1-4

 ENGL 200 Special Topics in Writing 2-4

 ENGL 202 Fiction Workshop 4

 ENGL 205 The Play's the Thing! - Playwriting 4

 ENGL 206 Poetry Workshop 4

-ENGL 372 Dramatis Personae 4
+ENGL 472 Dramatis Personae 4

-ENGL 373 Auto/Biographical Acts: Studies in Creative Nonfiction 4
+ENGL 473 Auto/Biographical Acts: Studies in Creative Nonfiction 4

-ENGL 374 Writing the Short Story 4
+ENGL 474 Writing the Short Story 4

-ENGL 375 Writing Formal Poetry 4
+ENGL 475 Writing Formal Poetry 4

-ENGL 376 Writing the Long Poem or Poetic Sequence 4
+ENGL 476 Writing the Long Poem or Poetic Sequence 4

 IART Interdisciplinary Art (any course) 1-4

 THEA 120 Technical Theatre 4

 THEA 220 Principals of Theatrical and Performance Design 4

 THEA 230 Stage Management Fundamentals 4

 THEA 240 Acting I 4

 THEA 270 Play Production 1-4

-THEA 200/300 /400Special Topics (consult with advisor) 1-4
+THEA 200/300/400 OSpecial Topics (consult with advisor) 1-4